Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Q: Can I reuse mother milk storage bags?

-No, these bags are designed for single use only to prevent contamination.
+No, these bags are designed for single use only.

 Q: How much milk should I store per bag?